SelfCareMap

 Stale bread Croutons for salad, or bread pudding (sweet or savory!)

-Wilting greens Blitz into pesto with nuts, olive oil, garlic, Parmesan—toss with pasta or spread on toast
+Wilting greens Blitz into pesto with nuts, olive oil, garlic, Parmesan, toss with pasta or spread on toast

 🎨 Step 3: Elevate With One “Wow” Touch

-• A sprinkle of flaky sea salt or smoked paprika
+• A sprinkle of flaky sea salt or smoked paprika to add depth and a professional look.

-• A dollop of Greek yogurt, labneh, or ricotta
+• A dollop of Greek yogurt, labneh, or ricotta to add a cool, creamy contrast to spicy or salty foods.

 💡 Pro Tips for Leftover Success